Workington North railway station: Construction

 Network Rail began construction of the new station during the night of 24/25 November 2009.
 The station featured two platforms linked by a footbridge, a waiting room, and a gravel car park.
 Network Rail agreed a two-year lease of land owned by Allerdale Borough Council off the A596 immediately north of St Helens Business Park, opposite Dunmail Park shopping centre.

 The structure used a scaffolding base covered by wooden planks with an anti-slip surfacing.
 Construction work was undertaken "round the clock" in order to get the new station opened.
 The southbound platform was completed on 26 November, and the northbound platform and footbridge were completed by 28 November.
 The station opened on 30 November 2009, construction having taken six days.

 Prince Charles visited the station on 27 November 2009 to inspect the construction work being undertaken as part of a visit to the region.

 Once opened, the station was served by all existing trains and an additional hourly shuttle train (composed of a locomotive and at least three former inter-city mainline coaches) operated by Cumbrian-based Direct Rail Services (DRS) on behalf of Northern Rail—running northbound to Maryport and southbound to Workington.
 This service started on 30 November 2009 and ran until 28 May 2010.
 It was initially funded by the Department for Transport at a cost of £216,000.
 All services between Workington, Workington North, Flimby and Maryport were free of charge for this period.

 Services

-All services from the station were operated by Northern Rail.
+Services from the station were operated by Northern Rail and Direct Rail Services.
 All trains on the line in both directions would call additionally at the new station.
 There was generally an hourly service northbound to Carlisle and southbound to Whitehaven station with some trains going onwards to Barrow-in-Furness.
 On Sundays three trains per day went to Carlisle and Whitehaven stations.